mabdinur/starterprojectspring/README.md

 ```

 The file above configures an OpenTelemetry tracer and a span processor.
-The span processor builds a Logging Exporter which will output spans to the console.
-Similarly, one could add another exporter, such as the JaegerExporter, to visualize traces on a different back-end.
-Similar to how the LoggingExporter is configured, a Jaeger configuration can be added to the OtelConfig class above.
+The span processor builds a log exporter which will output spans to the console.
+Similarly, one could add another exporter, such as the `JaegerExporter`, to visualize traces on a different back-end.
+Similar to how the `LoggingExporter` is configured, a Jaeger configuration can be added to the `OtelConfig` class above.

 Sample configuration for a Jaeger Exporter: